com-480-data-visualization/publication-clusters/README.md

 ## What is this?

 Every time a researcher publishes a paper, they cite the work they built on.
-Those citations are more than footnotes — they are a map of how ideas travel across the world.
+Those citations are more than footnotes, they are a map of how ideas travel across the world.

 **Publication Clusters** makes that map visible.
 We turn twenty years of citation data into a live interactive 3D globe: each dot is a research institution, each arc is a directed citation link, and a year slider lets you watch the geography of scientific influence shift from 2005 to 2025 in real time.
 Hit play and watch two decades of knowledge flow animate automatically.
 Click any institution to explore its citation history and ranking.
 A live leaderboard tracks the top knowledge producers and consumers for the selected year and field.

-We cover five research domains, over 25,000 institutions worldwide, and more than 3 million citation links — all navigable in real time with no backend or server.
+We cover five research domains, over 25,000 institutions worldwide, and more than 3 million citation links, all navigable in real time with no backend or server.

 ---